asset allocation | august 7, 2025

 In this dynamic environment, a top-down understanding of the interplay between government policy, the economy, and the outlook for different asset classes can be especially powerful when it’s combined with deep insights into industries and individual companies in the U.S. and beyond.

-The following table highlights some of the key policy areas we’re watching and some of the possible implications for asset allocation.
+The following table highlights some of the key policy areas we’re watching and the possible implications for asset allocation.

 Policy considerations and investment playbook